jvolkening/ms2view/README.md

 It can also show and annotate peptide spectral matches based on pepXML or tab-delimited input.

-While navigation can be done using a mouse, there are also a set of vim-like keybindings to allow quick navigation via the keyboard.
+While navigation can be done using a mouse, there is also a set of vim-like keybindings to allow quick navigation via the keyboard.
 The supported bindings are described below.